Rudtrack/structured-tree/README.md

 Features:

--   Structured Tree: Easily browse notes using a hierarchical naming scheme.
+-   Browse notes using a hierarchical naming scheme.
 -   Lookup functionality.
 -   Automatic frontmatter generation for new files with user-customizable options.
 -   Multi-vault support.